-You and the other parent in your application must both satisfy us that you are the child’s legal parents.
+You and the other parent in your application must both satisfy us that you are the legal parents of a child.
 We can be satisfied you are a legal parent of a child if at least one of the following applies:

 - you were married to the other parent when the child was born